goodwillaz/elastic-ssh/README.md

 ### Installation

-Install via you're favorite method for installing Python-based CLI tools: [pip](https://pip.pypa.io/en/stable/), [pipenv](https://pypi.org/project/pipenv/), [easy_install](https://setuptools.readthedocs.io/en/latest/easy_install.html), etc.  I recommend using `pipenv`, creating an environment just for this tool and then creating a symlink from the virtualenv bin directory to a directory on your PATH.
+Install via your favorite method for installing Python-based CLI tools: [pip](https://pip.pypa.io/en/stable/), [pipenv](https://pypi.org/project/pipenv/), [easy_install](https://setuptools.readthedocs.io/en/latest/easy_install.html), etc.  I recommend using `pipenv`, creating an environment just for this tool and then creating a symlink from the virtualenv bin directory to a directory on your PATH.

 ```bash
 $ pipenv install -e git+https://github.com/goodwillaz/elastic-ssh\#egg=elastic-ssh